About Us

 • Bachelor’s Degree Expected

-• A minimum of two (2) years coaching secondary volleyball, preferably female student-athletes.
+• A minimum of two (2) years coaching secondary cross country, preferably female student-athletes.

-• Knowledge of NFHS and TSSAA Rules for volleyball.
+• Knowledge of NFHS and TSSAA Rules for cross country.

 • Demonstrated commitment to building cultural competencies and empowering students to engage across differences.